George-Edih/cs1302-ce01/README.md

 ## Creating Directories

-By the end of this exericse, you will have a directory hierary similar to the one seen below.
+By the end of this exercise, you will have a directory hierarchy similar to the one seen below.
 You will use a variety of Unix commands to create this heirarchy step-by-step.

 ```